garrygl/GNS3/README.md

-# This Document Contains Information for Ugrading GNS3 Appliances and Two Projects hosted on the GNS3 Platform
+# This Document Contains Information for Ugrading GNS3 Appliances and Two Projects hosted on My GNS3 Platform

 ## Table of contents
 * [Upgrading GNS3 Appliances](#Upgrading-GNS3-Appliances)